 Free-kick.
 Momentum stopped.
 Presence felt.
 Job done.

 It’s worth taking a moment to take stock of Batty’s appearance here.
 He doesn’t look particularly hard or menacing.
-With a slightly strange amalgamation of slicked back hair with a hint of curtains, he looks, if anything, like the particularly cheeky member of an obscure early-90s boyband; albeit one who is interesting in a much more subversive side project as opposed to the acclaim of the masses.
+With a slightly strange amalgamation of slicked back hair with a hint of curtains, he looks, if anything, like the particularly cheeky member of an obscure early-90s boyband; albeit one who is much more interested in a subversive side project than the acclaim of the masses.

 It’s hard to understand what Mancini expects.
 Only a year earlier he was celebrating lifting the Serie A title and being awarded the Guerin d’Oro as the best player in the division.

 Now here he is, looking completely exasperated as he controls a throw-in with his back to Leeds’ goal and some 10-cap England international inevitably fouls him from behind.

 Is the Makita Tournament really worth all this?
 Is a largely successful career in football worth this?
 Isn’t relaxing in the Italian sun so much nicer?

 “Mancini really should be too experienced, and is certainly too good of a player, to be wound up in that fashion,” dismisses the commentator.
 The subtle smirk on Batty’s face suggests otherwise.

 Soon enough left-back Marco Lanna finds himself flying head first over the advertising hoarding.
 Judging by the nonchalance of Batty’s reaction, he hasn’t noticed.